A rare image of powder flash in photography

 Early flashlights around 1880 – 1910 were mainly the powder flash type.
 A mix of Potassium perchlorate, Potassium chlorate and Magnesium powder was put in a long line inside a flash powder tray, visible in the photo.
 A long-handled metal tray, lit by a mechanical burning fuse, operated by a finger or thumb.
 The shutter was opened on the camera, or cap removed from the lens, boom!
 Flash fired, the cap was replaced or shutter closed.
 Varying amounts of powder were needed for different situations.
 Overdo it and risk blowing yourself up and there were fatalities!

-If anyone can offer any more info ton the dinner photo feel free to get in touch and ill pass it onto Surrey FA.
+If anyone can offer any more info on the dinner photo feel free to get in touch and ill pass it onto Surrey FA.

 (REF:Rward) Credit: Thank you kindly to the Surrey FA who let me use these pictures

-If you are a Historian, Museum or Historical Society or have some historically important images and are looking for some unique content or help with a project please see my Special Projects page for more information and how you can hire me.
+If you are a Historian, Museum or Historical Society or have some historically important images and are looking for some unique content or help with a project please see my Special Projects page for more information and how you can hire me for my specialist imaging service.